Converted Yellow School Bus. Bus conversion into a tiny vacation home on wheels. 2 Cool 4 Skool Bus, the Skoolie.

 NORTH AMERICA, RENOVATIONS, SCHOOL BUS

-Traveling has always been a huge part of our lives and we didn’t slow down after becoming parents.
-When my daughter turned 1, we left to the Middle East and Africa for a month with her.
+Let’s backtrack to how we ended up in bus life.
+In 2017, we became parents and continued our travel lifestyle along with our daughter.
+When my daughter turned 1, we left to Europe, the Middle East and Africa for over a month with her.
+We had an incredible time on that trip and continued to plan more adventures with her.
 You’ll find lots of our travels on my Instagram page.
-Traveling with a baby is very doable, but not super easy.
-After that trip we decided that we really wanted to plan a huge road trip, like the entire summer on the road with our daughter.
+We realized how quickly time was passing and wanted to travel as much as possible with our daughter before she started school full time.
+Since we hadn’t seen much of the US, we talked about planning an epic summer road trip, like the entire summer exploring the states.
 We always wanted to tour the US in an RV, but neither my husband nor I had ever been on a camping trip of any sort.

 Converted yellow school bus, 2 Cool 4 Skool Bus, the Skoolie.